easytarget/PrintEye/README.md

 * Activity LED that blinks on incoming data (brightness configurable)
 * Pause button with 200ms hold-down/fatfinger delay. (configurable, disableable)
 * Correctly reports heater settings, shows if selected heater is in a fault state.
+* Sends commands with checksum; defaults to 57600 baud and is plug-n-play with panelDue UART port

 ## Rquirements